-In this story: Properly applied pre-emergent herbicides can form the backbone of the weed-control effort in your lawn.
-It’s an effective tool — if you know the secret.
+In this story: Properly applied pre-emergent herbicides form the backbone of your lawn weed-control effort.
+It’s effective — if you apply it at the right time.

 All summer you’ve stared angrily at those patches of crabgrass.
 And you’re still not over this spring, when so many dandelions sprouted that every time the wind blew it looked like snow.